Cart

 jockey-box-diagram

-The Classic Conundrum: Jockey Box vs Kegerator
+The Classic Conundrum: Jockey Box vs. Kegerator

-Jockey boxes derive their name from the phrase “jockey around”, which means they’re easy to move from place to place.
+Jockey boxes derive their name from the phrase “jockey around,” which means they’re easy to move from place to place.
 Ideal for outdoor events where cold beer and quick pouring is key, jockey box coils cool the beer as it travels through them.
 This gives you a perfectly chilled beer every time the tap is pulled.
-There are many places where a kegerator simply isn’t feasible, such as tailgate parties, festivals, for commercial bars that want to bring their beer to an event, or camping.
+There are many places where a kegerator isn’t feasible, such as tailgate parties, festivals, commercial bars that want to bring their beer to an event, or camping.
 That’s where the jockey box comes racing in upon its trusty steed.

 jockey box coil types